Jordan231111/HackRPI-Website-2025/docs/CONTRIBUTING.md

 1. Run `npm run build` to verify that the build passes.
 1. Run `npx prettier --write .` to format your code to the same style as the rest of the repository
-1. Run `npx eslint .eslintrc.js` to run linting checks to ensure a uniform code style and catch potential bugs.
+1. Run `npm run lint --silent` to run linting checks using Next.js ESLint integration.
+If there are fixable issues, run `npm run lint:fix` or manually fix them if linting errors persist.
 1. Test your code thoroughly to ensure it looks and works well on mobile and on desktop.
 1. Open a pull request into the **develop** branch to get your code reviewed and merged